TosbackCgusBridge-Bot/CGUs-versions/Cvs/Privacy Policy.md

-In some circumstances, CVS Caremark's use of your information will also be subject to the requirements of the Health Information Portability and Accountability Act (frequently referred to as 'HIPAA').
+In some circumstances, CVS/pharmacy use of your information will also be subject to the requirements of the Health Information Portability and Accountability Act (frequently referred to as 'HIPAA').
 For example, when you are submitting information for prescription refills we are subject to the requirements of HIPAA.
-In those circumstances, the terms of CVS Caremark's HIPAA Notice of Privacy Practices will apply.
+In those circumstances, the terms of CVS/pharmacy HIPAA Notice of Privacy Practices will apply.
 If you have questions about which policy applies to information you have submitted, please do not hesitate to Contact Us, or call us toll-free at (888) 607-4287.